Frequently Asked Questions

 There is a distinct correlation between early childhood sexual abuse and prostitution.

-It is estimated that 90% of youth in prostitution have a history of sexual abuse, rape or
+It is estimated that 90% of youth in prostitution have a history of sexual abuse, rape, or

-more likely to become a prostitute later in life.
+Rape survivors are 26 times more likely to become a prostitute later in life.

-Youths who have sexual trauma history are more vulnerable to exploitation.
+Youth who have sexual trauma history are more vulnerable to exploitation.
 Pimps

 are savvy at detecting this vulnerability.